 Moose Hunting 2013 Part 1 Patience: (23 Photos)

-16. Early Monday morning near the end of October I met dad on Salmonier Line and we headed down the shore to Back River, an area where dad has shot a lot of moose over the years.
+16. Early Monday morning near the end of October I met dad on Salmonier Line and we headed down the shore to Back River, an area where dad has taken a lot of moose over the years.

 14.